verifiable-pdfs/blockchain-certificates/docs/create_certificates.md

 ```

 ### Usage: `create-certificates`
 Creates the certificates given a PDF template file and a CSV file that contains all the graduates; a PDF certificate is created for each entry in the CSV.
-Then PDF metadata `issuer` and `issuer_address` are added to each certificate.
+Then PDF metadata `issuer` and `issuer_address` are added to each certificate as well as a `metadata_object` that is a JSON object containing all the fields specified in `cert_metadata_columns`.
 Following is the creation of a merkle tree that contains all the hashes of the certificates, the merkle root of which is published to the blockchain.
 A corresponding chainpoint receipt is added as metadata `chainpoint_proof` in each PDF certificate.

 Given the example directory structure from above and a proper config.ini file it is as simple as: